WordPress/gutenberg/packages/scripts/README.md

 #### Debugging in Google Chrome

-Place `debugger;` statements in any test and run `wp-scripts --inspect-brk test-unit-js --runInBand --no-cache` (or `npm run test:unit:debug` from above).
+Place `debugger;` statements in any test and run `wp-scripts --inspect-brk test-unit-js --runInBand --no-cache` (or `pnpm test:unit:debug` from above).

 Then open `about:inspect` in Google Chrome and select `inspect` on your process.